paritytech/mixnet-spec/src/networking.md

 mixnode, or none of them work, nodes should attempt to discover addresses using the libp2p DHT.

-All mixnet node peer IDs should be derived from Ed25519 public keys, "hashed" with the identity hash function.
-Nodes may assume this, although a bad peer ID published for one mixnode should not interfere with the ability of a node to connect and send packets to other mixnodes.
+All mixnet node peer IDs should be derived from Ed25519 public keys, "hashed" with the identity function.
+Nodes may assume this.
+Note that the peer IDs published on the blockchain and used in forward actions are raw 32-byte Ed25519 public keys.